Do Not Abandon Feeling

 ज्ञानदेव ध्यानीं रामकृष्ण मनीं | वैकुंठभुवनीं घर केलें || ४ ||

 This verse is for the one who keeps waiting for the spectacular.
 The dramatic breakthrough.
 The unmistakable sign.
 Dnyaneshwar says: look around.
 The quiet room.
 The ordinary morning.
 The Name in the background.
 The mind that wanders and returns.
 This is it.
 Ghara kelen.
 Home has been made.
 Not will be made.
 Has been made.
 In this imperfect, undramatic moment.
 You were always home.
-You simply did not recognize it because you were looking for something more spectacular.
+You did not recognize it because you were looking for something more spectacular.

 Key Concepts